Monodromy and Dulac's Problem for Piecewise analytical planar vector fields: Analyticity of the displacement function

 We say that a $\Sigma$-monodromic singular point $p$ is {\it free of limit cycles} if there exists a neighborhood of $p$ without crossing limit cycles.

 \begin{corollary} With the hypothesis of Theorem \ref{fund_lemma}, we have that $p$ is free of limit cycles. \end{corollary}

 \begin{observation} We conclude, from Proposition \ref{prop:09}, Theorem \ref{fund_lemma} and Corollary \ref{cor:PRMA}, that if $p$ is a $\Sigma$-monodromic singular point of a piecewise analytical planar vector field $X=(X^+, X^-)$ such that it is a fold point of order $n^{\pm}$ of $X^{\pm}$ with $\pm(X^\pm)^{n^\pm}f(p)<0$ or $p$ is a singular point of $X^\pm$ having a linear part with eigenvalues $\alpha\pm\beta i$, with $\beta\neq0$, then its displacement function is analytic, and it is free of limit cycles.
-Now, if $p$ is a $\Sigma$-monodromic singular point and it is a nilpotent or a linearly zero singular point of $X^+$ or $X^-$, so we only obtained a positive answer to Dulac's problem in the case where $X$ satisfies the Hypothesis~{\bf H}. \end{observation}
+Now, by Proposition \ref{propcusp}, Theorem \ref{fund_lemma} and Corollary \ref{cor:PRMA}, if $p$ is nilpotent singular point of cusp or monodromic type for $X^+$ (resp. $X^-$), such that the switching curve $\Sigma$ is transversal to the eigenspace associated to $p$, and $p$ is a fold point of order $n^{-}$ of $X^{-}$ with $-(X^-)^{n^-}f(p)<0$ ( resp. $n^{+}$ of $X^{+}$ with $(X^+)^{n^+}f(p)<0$) or $p$ is a singular point of $X^-$ (resp. $X^+$) having a linear part with eigenvalues $\alpha\pm\beta i$, with $\beta\neq0$, then its displacement function is analytic, and it is free of limit cycles.
+Note that if $p$ is a $\Sigma$-monodromic singular point and $p$ is a nilpotent singular point of cusp type for $X^+$ or $X^-$, then the hypothesis of transversality in Proposition \ref{propcusp} is automatically satisfied.
+However, for the monodromic nilpotent case, we could have the eigenspace associated with the eigenvalue zero non-transversal to $\Sigma$.
+Proposition \ref{propcusp} does not cover this last case.
+For the other cases where $p$ is a $\Sigma$-monodromic singular point and it is a nilpotent singular point of a type different from the mentioned above or a linearly zero singular point of $X^+$ or $X^-$, we only obtained a positive answer to Dulac's problem in the case where $X$ satisfies Hypothesis~{\bf H}.